pkarsy/AutomaticSchoolBellTimer/README.md

 - Go to https://tasmota.github.io/install/ (Or simply search for ["tasmota intaller"](https://duckduckgo.com/?t=h_&q=tasmota+installer)).
 Tasmota(english) is the safest option.

-- Press the connect button → choose the serial port → check "Erase Device" → Next → Install (a boot button press might needed)
+- Press the connect button → choose the serial port → check "Erase Device" → Next → Install (**a boot button press might needed**)
 - After the installation is complete press Next → Configure WIFI.

   Use the current WIFI, even if it is going to be different at the end.
 When we move to the final location we can change the Access Point.

 - When connected, click Visit Device.
-  Write down the IP address.
+  Write down the IP address.It is something like 192.168.1.xx for home routers.
 This is the web page of the tasmota system.
 It is accessible from the LAN.

-- From now on we are working via the browser.
-We will use a serial connection, only when we want to change Wifi.
+- **From now on we are working from the browser.
+We will use a serial connection, only when we want to change Wifi.**

 - Set the TimeZone/Dayligtht settings.
   Go to [Tasmota Timezone Table](https://tasmota.github.io/docs/Timezone-Table/).
 Copy the necessary line and execute it in Tools → Console.
 (NOT berry console).